Comparison of the mixed-fermion-action Effects using different fermion and gauge actions with 2+1 and 2+1+1 flavors: Appendix

 Finally, the normalized ratio $\sigma_n/\sigma_1$ and its propagated error are evaluated.
 The error is given by $\delta\left(\frac{\sigma_n}{\sigma_1}\right) = \sqrt{\left(\frac{\delta\sigma_n}{\sigma_1}\right)^2 + \left(\frac{\sigma_n\delta\sigma_1}{\sigma_1^2}\right)^2}$, where $\delta\sigma_n = \mathrm{SE}(\sigma_n^2)/(2\sigma_n)$ and $\delta\sigma_1 = \mathrm{SE}(\sigma_1^2)/(2\sigma_1)$.
 This ratio quantifies the reduction in statistical error with increasing bin size, serving as our measure of autocorrelation.

-The left three panels of Fig.~\ref{fig:autocorr_composite} illustrate the ratio $\sigma_n/\sigma_1$ as a function of bin size $n$ for all four observables, using data from the ensemble with $m_{\pi} \sim 0.3$ GeV at $a = 0.108$ fm.
+The upper three panels of Fig.~\ref{fig:autocorr_composite} illustrate the ratio $\sigma_n/\sigma_1$ as a function of bin size $n$ for all four observables, using data from the ensemble with $m_{\pi} \sim 0.3$ GeV at $a = 0.108$ fm.
 These panels correspond to different molecular dynamics time steps: $\tau = 0.5$ (upper left), $1.0$ (central left), and $2.0$ (lower left).
 As $\tau$ increases, the dependence of the statistical error on bin size weakens for all quantities.

-The three panels on the right present the cases for ensembles at finer lattice spacings ($a = 0.09$, $0.07$, and $0.05$ fm from top to bottom), all with $\tau = 2$.
+The three panels in the middle present the cases for ensembles at finer lattice spacings ($a = 0.09$, $0.07$, and $0.05$ fm from top to bottom), all with $\tau = 2$.
 These plots suggest that the sensitivity to binning does not become significantly stronger at smaller lattice spacings.

+The lower three panels show the cases with different gauge actions with increasing $|C_P|$, tree level Symanzik, tadpole improved Symanzik, and Iwasaki.
+We can see that the autocorrelation effect is somehow stronger for the pion mass with the Iwasaki gauge action.

 In summary, we observe weaker autocorrelation on the HISQ ensembles compared to the CLQCD ensembles, which we attribute to the larger Monte Carlo time ($\tau=2$) per trajectory in our simulations.
 These results ensure that the statistical uncertainties quoted throughout this work are not substantially affected by autocorrelation effects, thereby providing confidence in the reliability of our physical predictions.